charithmadhuranga/edgeca/README.md

 It is easy to install and simple to use.

-- `edgeca server` starts up EdgeCA as a server, which supports mTLS gRPC, GraphQL and Envoy SDS as different ways of providing machine identities.
+- `edgeca server` starts up EdgeCA as a server, which supports mTLS gRPC, GraphQL+JWT and Envoy SDS as different ways of providing machine identities.
 - `edgeca gencsr` generates a CSR file
 - `edgeca gencert` connects to the EdgeCA Server using mTLS gRPC to sign a CSR request and provide a certificate and private key.